ray-project/ray/doc/source/rllib-training.rst

         ),
     )

-Approach 2: Use the callbacks API to update the environment on new training results:
+You could also use RLlib's callbacks API to update the environment on new training results:

 .. code-block:: python